-Your dog cries or strains when passing stool.
+Your pet cries or strains when passing stool.
 The stools are hard and dry.
 Your pet has not had a bowel movement in 48 hours.

 Dogs often become constipated after a feast on bones.
-Older dogs get constipated due to decreased activity and lowered fluid intake.
+Older pets, especially cats, get constipated due to decreased activity and lowered fluid intake.
+Some pets, such as Manx cats, are prone to constipation.
 Male dogs may get an enlarged prostate gland which can obstruct the colon, also leading to constipation.